Dhinesh-Fedor/bmg-image-clustering/README.md

 `cd bmp-image-clustering`

-2)  Add Your Images Place all the `.bmp image` files you want to analyze inside the `Dataset/` folder.

-3)  Launch `Jupyter Notebook` In your terminal, navigate to the project's root folder and run:
+2)  In your terminal, navigate to the project's Launch `Jupyter Notebook`

-4)  Execute the Code Open your notebook (.ipynb file) and run the cells sequentially.
+3)  Execute the Code Open your notebook (.ipynb file) and run the cells sequentially.